Determine the largest open interval of the domain (a) over which ... | Channels for Pearson+

 Textbook Question

 Determine the largest open interval of the domain (a) over which the function is increasing and (b) over which it is decreasing.
-See Example 2. ƒ(x) = x^2 - 4x + 3
+See Example 2. ƒ(x) = -2x^2 - 8x - 7

 Verified Solution